elicassion/StARformer/README.md

 # StARformer
-This repository contains the PyTorch implementation for our paper titled [StARformer: Transformer with State-Action-Reward Representations](https://arxiv.org/abs/2110.06206).
+This repository contains the PyTorch implementation for our paper titled [StARformer: Transformer with State-Action-Reward Representations](https://arxiv.org/abs/2110.06206) (ECCV 2022) and [StARformer: Transformer with State-Action-Reward Representations for Robot Learning](https://www3.cs.stonybrook.edu/~jishang/starformer/Starformer_TPAMI_final.pdf) (IEEE T-PAMI).

 We learn local State-Action-Reward representations (StAR-representations) to improve (long) sequence modeling for reinforcement learning (and imitation learning).